particle-iot/device-os/docs/build.md

 - `APP`: builds the application stored in `user/applications/$(APP)`.
 (The default is to build the application code in `user/src`
 - `APPDIR`: builds the application located in $(APPDIR).
-The directory specified can be outside of the firmware repo, allowing 3rd party applications to be built.
+The directory specified should be outside of the firmware repo working directory, allowing 3rd party applications to be built.
     See `USER_MAKEFILE`.
 - `TEST` builds the test application stored in `user/tests/$(TEST)`.
 - `USER_MAKEFILE`: when `APPDIR` is used this specifies the location of the makefile